Autism Care Today Awareness Program

 Maintaining eye contact or simply saying "hello" to a peer can be a challenge for a child impacted by autism.
 Social skills classes teach these children to master the skills most children take for granted: cooperation, empathy, conflict resolution, managing emotions, and listening.
 These skills are important for life, essential for the development of children with autism, and classes are often not covered by traditional insurance plans.
 We developed the Social Skills Learning Program to help disadvantaged families send their children to these local, specialized classes, enabling them to better communicate with their families and peers, building friendships and self-esteem.

 In December 2011, the CDC announced that the Latino population in the United States experienced the largest jump in autism rates in the two previous years than in any other group.
-In response to this alarming statistic and the dramatic need to educate the Latino population about effective treatments for autism, ACT Today!
-Español was formed.
+In response to this alarming statistic and the dramatic need to educate the Latino population about effective treatments for autism, Autism Care Today was formed.
 This program is dedicated to enhancing autism awareness, promoting the benefits of early interventions, and to providing access to effective therapies to the Latino population.
-In 2014, ACT Today!
-Español hosted its inaugural Autismo y Familia Conference in Los Angeles, CA.
+In 2014, Autism Care Today Español hosted its inaugural Autismo y Familia Conference in Los Angeles, CA.